 Transcribe Anywhere is a golden opportunity for anyone who wants to become a certified legal transcriptionist and that without having to go anywhere.
 It's also a perfect course for those who want to make legit money from home as a legal transcriber.

 Janet Shaughnessy, a professional with over 10 years of experience as a transcriber, will be your course instructor, and she promises to help you evolve from being a newbie to polished professional transcriber in 4 to 6 months.
+The is the perfect mentor for legal transcriptionist training.

 Unlike most other courses available on the Internet, TranscribeAnywhere is not yet another set of slideshows and e-books, but instead, it's a full-fledged multimedia experience.
 You, as a student, get to learn from videos, quizzes, documents, tests, templates, and so much more.